trainerbill/hapi-middleman-paypal-intacct/README.md

 Hapi Middleman module to integrate between Intacct and PayPal.
 This package is meant to be installed with the [generator application](https://github.com/trainerbill/generator-hapi-middleman) but can be installed manually as well.

 # Environment Variables
 Environment variables control the configuration of this plugin.
-The table below lists the environment variables and their functionality.

 ## Required Variables
+Required environment variables for **ALL** functionality.

 #### INTACCT_SENDER_ID
 Intacct Sender ID credential.
 Given by Intacct<br/>